 DPP® HIV-Syphilis - We have submitted this product for evaluation by the CDC Global AIDS Program laboratory in Atlanta and the evaluation is ongoing.
-We will be submitted for prequalification by the WHO.
+This product will also be submitted for prequalification by the WHO.
 We are also in the process of determining the pathways for getting this multiplex combination product approved/cleared by the FDA.